nevans/d_heap/README.md

 compared directly without needing any further lookup.

 Numeric values can be compared _much_ faster than other ruby objects, even if those objects simply delegate comparison to internal Numeric values.
-So scores are (currently) restricted to Integer or Float values.

 Additionally, native C integers or floats can be compared _much_ faster than ruby `Numeric` objects.
-For simplicity, all scores are stored as the same type:
-`long double`, which uses 128-bits in an [LP64 64-bit system].
-This is used because a 64-bit `double` (which ruby uses for `Float`) with its 53 bit mantissa isn't able to represent the integer number of nanoseconds since the epoch without a loss of precision.
+So scores are converted to Float and stored as `double`, which is 64 bits on an [LP64 64-bit system].

 [LP64 64-bit system]: https://en.wikipedia.org/wiki/64-bit_computing#64-bit_data_models